Cumulocity-IoT/cumulocity-tenant-option-management-plugin/README.md

 ## Limitations

 You can only see, edit and delete options you created using the plugin.
+(You can add existing tenant options using the import button.)

 ## Features to come